 You can also study the loan amortization schedule on a monthly and yearly bases, and follow the progression of the balances of the loan in a dynamic amortization chart.
 If you read on, you can learn what the amortization definition is, as well as the amortization formula, with relevant details on this topic.
 For these reasons, if you would like to get familiar with the mechanism of loan amortization or would like to analyze a loan offer in different scenarios, this tool will be of excellent help.

 If you are more interested in other types of repayment schedule, you may check out our loan repayment calculator, where you can choose balloon payment or an even principal repayment options as well.
 In case you would like to compare different loans, you may make good use of the APR calculator as well.
-If you are not short of money, you may like to have a look at the investment or savings calculators.

 What is amortized loan? - the amortization definition